 Heavily subjective and opinion-based, plus it may expose you to risks surrounding discrimination if, for example, you were to apply a low score within your redundancy scoring matrix to someone who has had to have time off due to childcare.

 Again, this could favour those employees who do not have caring responsibilities at home and is best avoided.

-Avoid, avoid avoid.
-As loaded a criterion as they come, this one will cause you nothing but grief and is perhaps the least objective criteria you could use.
+Avoid, avoid, avoid.
+As loaded a criterion as they come, this one will cause you nothing but grief and is perhaps the least objective redundancy selection criteria you could use.

-If you need to remove a role which is what we would call a ‘stand-alone’ or ‘single-post’ i.e., it is the only role of its kind in the company and there are no other roles like it anywhere else in the organisation.
+The redundancy selection procedure would not be used if you need to remove a role that we would call a ‘stand-alone’ or ‘single-post,’ i.e., it is the only role of its kind in the company.
+There are no other roles like it anywhere else in the organisation.

-If you are using ‘last in first out’ for any employees who have fewer than 2 years’ service with the company and you have identified, having sought our advice, that there aren’t any potential discrimination issues.
+If you are using ‘last in, first out’ as part of your redundancy selection criteria for any employees who have fewer than two years’ service with the company and you have identified, having sought our advice, that there aren’t any potential discrimination issues.

-And finally……Our experts will be able to guide you as to the best criteria to use for your business and also the ones to avoid.
-This is something which you can very easily get right but is also one of the main reasons why many unfair dismissal claims for redundancy succeed.
-Call us today.
+And finally……Our experts will be able to guide you as to the best redundancy selection criteria to use for your business and also the ones to avoid.
+Having an effective and robust redundancy selection criteria matrix in place is something you can easily get right.
+Still, there are also certain pitfalls if your redundancy selection procedure is not set up correctly, leading to unfair dismissal claims.
+Call us today if you would like to bulletproof the whole selection criteria for redundancy process, we can help!
 Please quote your Client Account Number on all correspondence and telephone calls.
 24-hour client advice line: 0800 151 2935.